 Four years after the murder, in 889, most of West Frisia that had been given in fief to the warlords Rorik and Godfrid before, was given in fief again.
 This time king Arnulf of Carinthia gave the lands in loan to a Frisian, the nobleman Gerulf.
 The same Gerulf who was, as said, a former vassal of warlord Godfrid the Sea-King and involved with the events at Herispich.
 All very intriguing, of course.
-This fief included the pagus ‘district’ Nifterlake with the strategically important River Stichtse Vecht.
-We know this, because later Nifterlake was a possession of Gerulf’s son Waldger.
+This fief included the pagus ‘district’ Niftarlake with the strategically important river Stichtse Vecht.
+We know this, because later Niftarlake was a possession of Gerulf’s son Waldger.
 Historians do not agree whether Gerulf was part of the murder conspiracy against Godfrid.
 Whatever his role, West Frisia no longer was ruled by foreign Danish axes.

 Gerulf presumably was a descendant of Gerulf the Elder.
 To avoid confusion, he is therefore generally named count Gerulf II.
 Gerulf the Elder (Gerulf I) is known from the Viking attack at the Walcheren Island in the year 837.
 During this battle the Franks lost the island.
 Gerulf the Elder was somehow blamed (too) for the disaster by the Frankish king, and as a punishment his fiefs in Mid Frisia, the area being more or less modern province Friesland, were taken away from him.
 Both, therefore, Gerulf the Elder (Gerulf I) and count Gerulf II had assets in the pagus ‘district’ Westergo which was part of Mid Frisia, and it is assumed by most historians both originated from this heartland region as well.